Buying Rental Property: Everything You Need To Know

 Buying rental property involves purchasing residential property that will provide you with rent payments.
 Rental property can help unlock passive income, boost your earnings and maximize your investment portfolio.

-It's important to know what you’re getting into before beginning your real estate investment journey for the first time.
-Let’s take a more in-depth look at how to buy rental property and check out the pros and cons of purchasing property for rental income.
+However, it’s important to know exactly what you’re getting into before beginning your first real estate investment journey.
+Let’s take an in-depth look at how to buy rental property and check out the pros and cons of purchasing an investment property for rental income.

 Think big picture – would you prefer to manage multiple units (or tenants) or would you rather keep everything on a smaller scale?
 Would you rather manage upkeep and maintenance on your own or pass that responsibility onto a property manager?

-Also note that securing a loan will require you to meet additional requirements and eligibility criteria than a mortgage for your primary home.
-For example, many mortgage lenders require you to have at least a 15% down payment (the amount you put down upfront when you purchase a property) with a minimum 680 credit score for a one-unit investment property.
-(A credit score is a three-digit number that shows how well you've paid off debt in the past.)
+Also note that securing a loan for a rental property will require you to meet requirements and eligibility criteria that go beyond a traditional mortgage.
+For example, many mortgage lenders require you to have at least a 15% down payment with a minimum 680 credit score for a one-unit investment property.

 The Different Types Of Rental Properties

-As mentioned, real estate investors can tap into a wide variety of rental property types, including the following:
+As mentioned, real estate investors can tap into a wide variety of rental property types, including:

-- Single-family home: A single-family home is an independent residential structure on its own property, intended for one family to live in at a time.
+- Single-family homes: A single-family home is an independent residential structure on its own property, intended for one family to live in at a time.

-- Condominium (condo): A condo is a residential building with several individual units which share walls.
+- Condominiums (condos): A condo is a residential building with several individual units, which share walls.
 Tenants individually own each separate unit.

-- Townhouse: A townhouse, similar to detached houses, is an individually owned, multi-floor home attached to one or more units.
-Owners take care of the interior and exterior of their homes themselves.
+- Townhouses: A townhouse, similar to detached houses, is an individually owned, multi-floor home attached to one or more units.
+Owners personally take care of the interior and exterior of their home.

-- Duplex: A duplex is a two-family residence that contains two separate units.
-The units are attached but have separate entrances to maintain privacy for each individual unit.
+- Duplexes: A duplex is a two-family residence with two separate units.
+The units are attached but have separate entrances to maintain privacy for each.
 They may share a common wall or floor.

 How To Buy Rental Property

-Luckily, getting a mortgage for a rental property is similar to buying a primary residence.
-Follow these steps when buying rental property.
+Luckily, getting a mortgage for a rental property is similar to using a mortgage to buy a primary residence.
+Follow these steps that outline and discuss how to buy a rental property.

-Check the current housing market to determine if you should buy a rental property now or in the future.
+Check the current housing market before you determine if you should buy a rental property now or in the future.
 Is it a buyer’s or a seller’s market?
-Is it to your advantage to buy a rental property given the current market situation?
+Is it to your advantage to buy a rental property, given the current market situation?

-Furthermore, it's essential to understand what types of rental rates your rental property and the local market can support.
-You may get different money for rentals in rural areas than in cities where the cost of living is higher, or in towns where economic and job growth is on the rise vs. decline.
+It’s essential to understand the rental rates your rental property and the local market can support.
+You may get different money for rentals in rural areas than in cities where the cost of living is higher, or in towns where economic growth is rising or declining.

-Consult with a local real estate agent.
-Look at social media, public forums, government data and online real estate sites to help you gain deeper insights.
-Statistics you’ll want to watch for include average home prices, ratio of homeowners to renters, and average vacancy rates.
+Consult a local real estate agent.
+Look at social media, public forums, government data and online real estate sites to gain deeper insights.
+Statistics you’ll want to watch for include average home prices, the ratio of homeowners to renters, and average vacancy rates.

 In general, it’s vital to know how much rental income you can expect to bring in from your properties and how easy or difficult it may be to bring in and maintain regular renters.

-Decide on the right property, whether you want to take on a fixer-upper house or purchase an already-renovated property.
-Consider the time and energy required to maintain and repair a property, as well as finding and keeping good renters.
+Decide on the right property and whether you want to take on a fixer-upper house or purchase an already-renovated property.
+Consider the time and energy required to maintain and repair a property as well as find and keep good renters.

-The property you choose should reflect the right combination of everything – the financial part of the equation, the rental property itself, as well as the type of renters you intend to target (and more).
+The property you choose should reflect the right combination of all elements – the financial part of the equation, the rental property itself and the type of renters you intend to target.

 Compare the Closing Disclosure with your Loan Estimate to make sure no unexpected large discrepancies appear.